syncfusion-content/maui-docs/MAUI/CircularProgressBar/States.md

 documentation: ug
 ---

-# States in .NET MAUI Circular Progress Bar (SfCircularProgressBar)
+# States in .NET MAUI Circular ProgressBar (SfCircularProgressBar)

 Configure the states of the circular progress bar control depending on the usage.